-- The Revenue Cycle was identified as a significant risk in planning the audit. - One control deficiency was noted during the course of our work regarding a lack of evidence that demonstrates where the entity has carried out its performance obligation for waste collection and other income.
-For the avoidance of doubt, we have been able to satisfy this occurrence by performing alternative audit procedures. - · We are satisfied that judgements made by management are appropriate and have been determined using consistent methodology.
+- The Revenue Cycle was identified as a significant risk in planning the audit.
+After performing these procedures, the engagement team found no issues. - One control deficiency was noted during the course of our work regarding a lack of evidence that demonstrates where the entity has carried out its performance obligations.
+For the avoidance of doubt, we have been able to satisfy this occurrence by performing alternative audit procedures. - · We are satisfied that judgements made by management are appropriate and have been determined using consistent methodology